 You'll need to earn a minimum income of $12,000 a year to be eligible for this card.

-Best for balance transfer offer: BMO CashBack Mastercard
+Best newcomer balance transfer credit card BMO CashBack Mastercard

 The BMO CashBack Mastercard makes switching credit cards convenient with a low interest rate on balance transfers as well as a promotional cash back rate.
-Get 5% cash back on all eligible purchases in the first three months of card membership (up to a maximum spend of $2,500, after which standard cash back rates apply).
+Get 5% cash back on all eligible purchases in the first three months (up to a maximum spend of $2,500).

 This card has no annual fee.

-Earn cash back at a standard rate of 3% on groceries, 1% on recurring bill payments and 0.5% on all other eligible purchases.
+Earn cash back at a standard rate of 3% on the first $500 spent on groceries, earn 1% on the first $500 spent on recurring bill payments and earn 0.5% on all other eligible purchases (unlimited).

 For the first 9 months, new customers can get a 0.99% introductory interest rate with a 2% fee on balance transfers from non-BMO credit cards.
 After that, balance transfers are subject to a 22.99% cash advance interest rate.